Air Service Development

 A New Era of Air Service

-Salt Lake City is securing its position as a global aviation hub by continuing to build a brand new terminal facility that will serve and grow with the region for decades to come.
-Replacing three aging terminals, The New SLC is a state-of-the art facility with one large, central terminal and two linear concourses connected by a passenger tunnel, with more space and conveniences to give passengers a world-class airport experience.
+Salt Lake City is securing its position as a global aviation hub by continuing to build a brand-new terminal facility that will serve and grow with the region for decades to come.
+Replacing three aging terminals, The New SLC is a state-of-the art facility with one large, central terminal and two linear concourses connected by two passenger tunnels, with more space and conveniences to give passengers a world-class airport experience.
 Already a major airline hub, SLC has long been a converging access point for the Intermountain West.
 Now, with the opening of The New SLC in 2020, a new era of air service has begun, with expanded domestic and international opportunities and an elevated passenger experience.
+Salt Lake City has continued to grow its air service portfolio in the 2020’s, positioning itself as a global connecting point with flights to Europe, Asia and North America.

 To learn more about The New SLC, click here.